ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 About Waymo, Before our Waymo Driver begins operating in a new area, we first map the territory with incredible detail, from lane markers to stop signs to curbs and crosswalks.
 Then, instead of relying solely on external data such as GPS which can lose signal strength, the Waymo Driver uses these highly detailed custom maps, matched with real-time sensor data, to determine its exact road location at all times.

 Lidar:
-Lidar, or Light Detection and Ranging, paints a 3D picture of the vehicle’s surroundings.
+Lidar, or Light Detection and Ranging, paints a 3D picture of the vehicle's surroundings.
 Lidar sensors are located all around the vehicle in order to send millions of laser pulses in all directions, then measure how long it takes for them to bounce back off objects.
-No matter the time of day, our lidar system gives the Waymo Driver a bird’s eye view of what’s around.
+No matter the time of day, our lidar system gives the Waymo Driver a bird's eye view of what's around.

 Camera:
 Our cameras give the Waymo Driver a simultaneous 360° view around the vehicle.
 They are designed with high dynamic range and thermal stability, to see in both daylight and low-light conditions, and tackle more complex environments.
 They can spot traffic lights, construction zones, and other scene objects, even from hundreds of meters away.
 There are 29 cameras on our Jaguar I-PACEs.

 Radar:
-Radar uses millimeter wave frequencies to provide the Waymo Driver with crucial details like an object’s distance and speed.
+Radar uses millimeter wave frequencies to provide the Waymo Driver with crucial details like an object's distance and speed.
 Radar is effective in rain, fog, and snow.

 Brain:
-As the “brain" of the Waymo Driver, our onboard computer combines the latest server-grade CPUs and GPUs.
+As the "brain" of the Waymo Driver, our onboard computer combines the latest server-grade CPUs and GPUs.
 It takes information provided by dozens of sensors on the car, identifies the different objects (like other cars and pedestrians), and plans a safe route towards your destination – all in real time.

 First what i am planning to doning -> research background -> research motivation -> motivation senario? ->